AdGem/Android-Example/README.md

 ProGuard
 --------
 All necessary proguard configurations are automatically supplied by the library.
-There is no additional configurations needed.
+No additional configuration is needed.

 API overview
 --------